aws/aws-toolkit-azure-devops/AWS-Extension/Docs/getting-started.rst

 ============================================

-To use `Visual Studio Team Services <https://www.visualstudio.com/team-services/>`_ you will need you will to
+To use `Visual Studio Team Services <https://www.visualstudio.com/team-services/>`_ you will need you will to sign up for
-`sign up for Visual Studio Team Services <https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services>`_.
+`Visual Studio Team Services <https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services>`_.

 Install the AWS Tools for Team Services Extension
 =================================================

-The AWS Tools for Team Services extension is installed from the `Visual Studio Marketplace <https://marketplace.visualstudio.com/vsts>`_.
+The AWS extension for Team Services is installed from the `Visual Studio Marketplace <https://marketplace.visualstudio.com/vsts>`_.
-Sign in to your Visual Studio Team Services (VSTS) account, the search for :code:`AWS Tools for Team Services`.
+Sign in to your Visual Studio Team Services account, the search for :code:`AWS Tools for Team Services`.
 Click :guilabel:`Install` to download the extension for Visual Studio team Services or click :guilabel:`Download` to download for Team Foundation Server.

        .. image:: images/AWSVSTSdownload.png
-          :alt: Download VSTS Extension
+          :alt: Download Team Services Extension

 .. _setup-credentials: